SaarthShah/PowerOutageAnalysis/README.md

 5. For one of our tests we would be find correlations between day of the week and power outage duration.
 We can quickly extract these values from the pandas date time object.

-While cleaning we also checked how many null values are there for the 'prices' for electricity with the hopes of getting insight into what columns we can drop if we decide to run any tests with the electricity prices.
+While cleaning we also checked how many null values are there for the `PRICE` for electricity with the hopes of getting insight into what columns we can drop if we decide to run any tests with the electricity prices.

 ![Negative and Null Electricity Prices](https://i.ibb.co/cJzYGvF/Screenshot-at-Feb-23-17-24-47.png)